Vaikhanasa Literature- continued

 75.3.
 As said; Lakshmi is inseparable from Vishnu.
 The non-duality (advaita) refers to the unity of Vishnu with Lakshmi.
 The Ultimate Reality is Vishnu with Sri.
 Those devoted to him are Vaishnavas.
 The sakala aspect is the excellent form of Vishnu in association with Lakshmi (Sri) who is Prakrti the shakthi of Vishnu.
 For the purpose of devotion and worship, the sakala aspect is brilliant.
 For, in his sakala form, Vishnu responds most gracefully to devotional worship and contemplation.

 76.2.
-If Vishnu (purusha) grants release from the phenomenal fetters (Mukthi), Lakshmi (Prakrti) presides over bhukthi the fulfilment of normal aspirations in one’s life.
-The two must be worshipped together.
+If Vishnu (purusha) grants release from the phenomenal fetters (Mukthi), Lakshmi (Prakrti) presides over bhukthi the fulfillment of normal aspirations in one’s life.
+The two must be worshiped together.

 76.3.
 Therefore, the worship of Narayana alone or the worship of Lakshmi separately is not suggested.
 The proper worship is the worship of Narayana with Sri or Lakshmi as his aspect (visista).